Tractable Optimal Experimental Design using Transport Maps: Background

 The conditional density $\pi_{\bd \given \bm}$, the so-called likelihood, satisfies {$\pi_{\bd \given \bm}(\bd \given \bm) \propto \exp \paren[big](){-\frac{1}{2} \norm{\cF(\bm) - \bd}_{\bGamma^{-1}_{\boldeta}}^2}$} due to the assumption of additive Gaussian measurement noise.
 Throughout, for any symmetric positive-definite matrix $\bW \in \R^{n \times n}$ we use $\norm{\,\cdot\,}_\bW$ to denote the $\bW$-weighted norm, \ie, for any $\bx \in \R^n, \norm{\bx}_\bW^2 \coloneqq \bx^\transp \bW \bx$.
 The so-called evidence $\pi_\bd$ is typically unknown.

-We note that for Bayesian inverse problems where the parameter $\bm$ enters nonlinearly into $\cF$, the posterior $\pi_{\bm \given \bd}$ is typically non-Gaussian (even with the assumption of Gaussian prior and additive Gaussian noise) and often there is no closed-form expression for the density.
-This is also the case if the prior is non-Gaussian, even with a linear PTO.
+We note that for Bayesian inverse problems where the parameter $\bm$ enters nonlinearly into $\cF$, the posterior $\pi_{\bm \given \bd}$ is typically non-Gaussian and often there is no closed-form expression for the density (even under the assumption of Gaussian prior and additive Gaussian noise).
 In such cases, one can only probe the posterior distribution, \eg, by computing various moments or statistics like the maximum a-posteriori estimator (commonly referred to as the MAP point) using sampling techniques such as Markov chain Monte Carlo (MCMC)~\cite{Hastings:1970:1}.
+A similar situation arises for linear PTO maps when the prior is non-Gaussian.